NSO-developer/nso-gitbook/juniper-junos_nc/README-ned-settings.md

       Configure SSH client keep alive interval in seconds, default 0 (i.e. no keep-alive).
 The keep-alive is implemented in the client by sending an ssh 'ignore' message on the given interval.

+    - ssh keep-alive-max-count <uint8> (default 0)

+      Specifies the maximum number of consecutive missed keep-alive replies from the server.
+If this limit is exceeded, the SSH client considers the connection stale and automatically disconnects.
+When set to 0, the NED does not track the server's keep-alive replies, so only the server can detect a stale connection.

 ## 3.3. ned-settings juniper-junos_nc connection grpc keep-alive